eric-glb/mjpg-streamer-docker/README.md

 # mjpg-streamer-docker
 Based on [jacksonliam/mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer)

+See:
+- `docker-start.sh` to get the parameters `mjpg-streamer` is run inside the container,
+- `Dockerfile` to know how the container is built,
-See `run.sh` to have details on how the container image is built, and `Dockerfile` to see with what parameters `mjpg-streamer` is run inside the container.
+- `run.sh` to know how the container image is built and how the container is started.